-Boy, 11, Found Dead With Head Trauma In West Pullman
+Boy, 11, Found Dead With Gunshot Wound In West Pullman

 Police said officers responded to an EMS call for an unresponsive child around 1 a.m. near 119th and Peoria.

-When officers arrived, they found the boy on the floor of the home.
-He had suffered blunt force trauma to the head, and he was pronounced dead at the scene.
+When officers arrived, they found 11-year-old Jechon Anderson on the floor of the home.
+Police initially said the boy had suffered blunt trauma to the head, but later said the Cook County Medical Examiner’s office had determined the boy was shot.
+An autopsy has not yet been performed to determine how the boy died.

+It was not immediately clear if the boy was shot intentionally or accidentally, but police said they are “investigating all possible motives, including domestic related.”

 Police did not say how many people were inside the home at the time, but they said detectives were questioning three people.
 However, no one has been arrested.